 I dressed warmly as it is cold down in these caves (I would say 0 degrees C), but I got so warm from squeezing and sliding that I started taking off my layers of clothes.

-I am an Icelander and used to the cold, so don't follow my lead and keep your warm clothes on, especially those of you who come from warmer climates.
-And don't forget to bring some gloves as well.
+I am an Icelander and am used to the cold, so don't follow my lead and keep your warm clothes on, especially if you come from warmer climates.
+And don't forget to bring gloves as well.

 The entrance to Lofthellir cave

-I used to have both fear of heights and claustrophobia, but I got rid of both these phobias with hypnotherapy, so something that was out of the question doing all of a sudden became possible!
+I used to have both fear of heights and claustrophobia, but I got almost rid of both these phobias with hypnotherapy, so some activities that were out of the question all of a sudden became possible!

 Squeezing myself into Lofthellir cave

 Ármann, our guide, was on the other side guiding us and helping us through the opening - we could not have done this without his secure hand and guidance.
-An excellent guide, with whom I had the pleasure to go on yet another tour in this area, the Diamond Circle.
+An excellent guide, with whom I had the pleasure of going on yet another tour in this area, the Diamond Circle.

 Squeezing through this opening has been made easier by placing rubber mats and a plastic cloth to slide on.
-Thus I was able to slide on my stomach through the hole by pulling myself up a rope, as you see in the photo above.
-And you can also see the spikes on the wellies we got from the tour guide, which were of great help on the ice.
+Thus, I was able to slide through the hole on my stomach by pulling myself up a rope, as you can see in the photo above.

 Sliding on a rope in Lofthellir cave